 }

-A line-by-line explanation of the code:
+}A line-by-line explanation of the code:

 Step 7: Test Salesforce Calculate Working Day Application

-Here are the steps to test our Salesforce application:
+Follow these steps to test the application:

 Insert National Holiday Records